Anxiety Awareness and Management · · 18 min read

 Implement Strategies to Combat Over-Analysis

-As we explore these strategies further, remember that seeking support is a sign of strength.
+As we explore these strategies further, remember that seeking help is a sign of strength.
 If you find yourself overwhelmed, consider reaching out to a therapist who can guide you on this path to healing.

 Start at the center with the main theme, then follow the branches to explore each strategy and its specific techniques.
 Each color represents a different strategy, making it easy to differentiate between them.